A guide to pagination, load more buttons, and infinite scroll - LogRocket Blog

 When to use pagination in your app

-If you are building a catalogue or e-commerce website for the web, use pagination.
-However, if you are building any mobile website or an app, you’ll want to consider implementing a “Load More” button instead.
+If you are building a catalog or e-commerce website for the web, use pagination.
+However, if you are building any mobile website or an app, you’ll want to consider implementing a load more button instead.

 Opinion: If you are displaying data in lists on mobile, then always avoid using this method.
 This method works well with grids.